EAZY-647/real_time_stock_analysis_with_data_engineering/README.md

 python infra/producer/producer.py

 You should see logs indicating data is being pushed to the stock-quotes topic.

 5. Orchestration (Airflow)

-Access the Airflow UI at http://localhost:8080 (Default credentials: airflow/airflow).
+Access the Airflow UI at http://localhost:8080.

+Username: airflow

+Password: airflow

 Locate the minio_to_snowflake DAG.

-Toggle the switch to Unpause the DAG.
+Unpause the DAG (toggle the switch on the left).

 It will run every minute, moving data from Kafka -> MinIO -> Snowflake.